Jiggins/Sublime-Text/README.md

 Installation
 ============
-Download the zip from this link  -->
+Download the zip from this link: https://github.com/JigginsGit/Sublime-Text/archive/master.zip

 Copy all files from the package you want (not the folder) to install into